Conflict Resolution and De-Escalation Skills Symposium

 the electronic world.

-Presenter: Jessie Semmann, PhD, director, Threat Assessment and Management Team
+Presenter: Jessie Semmann, Ph.D., Director, Threat Assessment and Management Team

 1:30 - 2:45 p.m.

-Challenging Behaviors to Crisis Intervention: Build Your Knowledge,
+From Challenging Behaviors to Crisis Intervention: Build Your Knowledge,

 Build Your Confidence